FlavScents AInsights Entry for 4-Methyl Guaiacol (CAS: 93-51-6)

 3. Natural Occurrence & Formation

 4-Methyl guaiacol naturally occurs in various smoked foods and beverages, such as smoked meats and roasted coffee.
-It is also found in the essential oils of certain plants.
-The compound is primarily formed through the pyrolysis of lignin, a major component of wood, during smoking or roasting processes.
-This formation pathway is crucial for its designation as a "natural flavor" in products that undergo such treatments.
+It is formed through the pyrolysis of lignin, a major component of wood, during smoking or roasting processes.
+This compound is also found in small quantities in vanilla and certain types of whiskey, contributing to their complex flavor profiles.
+Its presence in natural products allows it to be designated as a "natural flavor" in certain regulatory contexts.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs